Grooming Guide to understanding rates and services.

 - Shampoo Biodegradable, Hypo "Aloe" Genic.
 By Natures Specialties; mild and cleansing.

-- Conditioner Biodegradable, coconut-based.
+- Conditioner Biodegradable.
 By Nature's Specialties; soothing and rich

 - Flea Shampoo Biodegradable.
 Neem Oil based.
 By Nature's Specialties; soothing and refreshing.